Transfer Center Services

 Calendar of outreach and advising services with baccalaureate institutions

 Representatives from a variety of California State Universities (CSU), University of California (UC), and private universities visit the Transfer Center on a regular basis.
 On occasion out-of-state universities also arrange for visits.
 Students have the opportunity to meet with these representatives and are encouraged to stop by the Transfer Center to schedule an appointment.
 Click here to view our current “Calendar of Activities”

 Transfer Admissions Guarantee (TAG) Programs

-CCSF has Transfer Admission Guarantee (TAG) agreements with UC Davis, UC Irvine, UC Merced, UC Riverside, UC San Diego, UC Santa Barbara, UC Santa Cruz, University of the Pacific, and Saint Mary’s College of Moraga.
+CCSF has Transfer Admission Guarantee (TAG) agreements with UC Davis, UC Irvine, UC Merced, UC Riverside, UC Santa Barbara, UC Santa Cruz, University of the Pacific, and Saint Mary’s College of Moraga.
 While criteria vary for each campus, this is a great opportunity for CCSF students to ensure transfer to the one of these great universities!

 UCLA TAP Program

 The UCLA Transfer Alliance Program (TAP) gives students the opportunity to enhance their ability to transfer to UCLA at the junior level form CCSF.
 Students are certified after completing the honors/scholars program at CCSF and given Priority consideration for admission to UCLA.
 This program is administered collaboratively by the Honors Program and the Transfer Center.